 The battery saver feature allows you to quickly adjust system settings to extend battery life in watch mode.

-You can turn on the battery saver feature from the controls menu (Controls, page 48).
+You can turn on the battery saver feature from the controls menu (Controls, page 47).

-- 1 Hold MENU. - 2 Select Power Manager > Battery Saver. - 3 Select Status to turn on the battery saver feature. - 4 Select Edit, and select an option: - · Select Watch Face to enable a low-power watch face that updates once per minute. - Select Phone to disconnect your paired phone. - Select Wrist Heart Rate to turn off the wrist heart rate monitor. - Select Pulse Oximeter to turn off the pulse oximeter sensor. - Select Backlight to disable the automatic backlight.
+- 1 Hold MENU. - 2 Select Power Manager > Battery Saver. - 3 Select Status to turn on the battery saver feature. - 4 Select Edit, and select an option: - Select Watch Face to enable a low-power watch face that updates once per minute. - · Select Phone to disconnect your paired phone. - Select Wrist Heart Rate to turn off the wrist heart rate monitor. - Select Pulse Oximeter to turn off the pulse oximeter sensor. - · Select Always On Display to turn off the screen when not in use. - · Select Brightness to reduce the screen brightness.